 Instead of settling for standard stainless or white, choose chunky-looking appliances in interesting colours such as red, green and blue.
 For a little inspiration, check out the range of toaster and kettle packs we found at appliancesonline.com.au.
 This bronze-coloured set would look especially fabulous with industrial styling in a kitchen.

 #3 Cost-saving benefits

 Industrial style kitchens offer cost-saving bonuses too.
-Here are just a few of the ways an industrial style kitchen can help ease the pain on the hip pocket from the onset.
+Here are just a few of the ways you can help ease the pain on the hip pocket with this eclectic kitchen style.

 Industrial style is all about embracing pre-loved pieces of furniture and fittings.
 Other than looking great, this can also save money on a new kitchen build or renovation.
 Here are a few ideas on how to capitalise on upcycling; industrial kitchen style!